-Artist Lori Markman lives and works in Los Angeles.
-She started her art practice at age 15 and has never stopped creating art.
-She received a BA in Fine Arts from University of California at Los Angeles, and also received a special award for achievement in art from the University.
+I am a Los Angeles artist.
+I started making art seriously at the age of 15.
+I earned a BA in Fine Arts from UCLA and received a special award for achievement in art from the University.

-From the beginning, Lori Markman’s work has been autobiographical: each work a vehicle for expressing an emotion, thought, attitude, philosophy about an event or time period in her life.
-Her large, intense, powerful, and expressionistic figurative oil paintings have explored themes such as the ageing, mortality and death of her parents; a car accident in which Markman was seriously injured; a colorful, light series which pokes gentle fun at the world of fashion; the death of a close friend, and a political series dealing with social issues.
+evocative: each work a vehicle for expressing an emotion, thought, attitude, philosophy about an event or time period in my life.
+My large, intense, powerful, expressionistic, figurative oil paintings have explored themes such as the aging, mortality and death of my parents; a car accident in which I was seriously injured; and the absurd and zany world of fashion.
+I have created paintings about the death of a close friend and about lost loves; and created a political series about important social issues.

-Lori Markman has shown her work since 1997 in solo and small or group shows nationwide.
-Her solo shows include Space Gallery in New Orleans, Upstairs Gallery in Ventura, California, and Gallery Figuroa in Los Angeles.
-Her small group shows include the Thatcher Art Gallery at the University of San Francisco, and the RGB Gallery in Los Angeles.
-Her recent shows are Reflection, a juried group show by Launch LA in partnership with the Korean Cultural Center, and SCORE San Fernando Valley Arts and Cultural Center.
-She is a member of the Los Angeles Art Association.
-Her work has been purchased for private collections throughout the United States.
+I have shown my work since 1997 in solo and small or group shows nationwide.
+My solo shows include Space Gallery in New Orleans; Upstairs Gallery in Ventura, California; and Gallery Figueroa in Los Angeles.
+My small group shows include the Thatcher Art Gallery at the University of San Francisco and the RGB Gallery in Los Angeles.
+I am a member of the Los Angeles Art Association.
+My work has been purchased by private collectors throughout the United States.